lottekoblens/foodchecker/README.md

 ## :bulb: Concept

 This web app fits the following user story: _'As a foodie, I want to be able to scan a product while shopping so that I can read more information about the product and make a good choice whether it fits my diet.'_
+So the app makes sure that the user eats things that fit their diet.
+They scan the barcode of the product and the information of the product comes forward.

 ## Activity diagram